pvcraven/networking-class/source/01_preface/preface.rst

 Preface
 =======

-This computer networking  book contains a mix of theory, and projects.
+This book teaches computer networking by combining hands-on projects with an explanation of the theory behind why they work.

 Why did I write this book?
 Back when I was in college my networking class taught me a lot of *theory*.